joeezg/Design-Optimisation-Project/README.md

 # Simplex Optimisation Algorithm

-This repository contains a Python implementation of the Simplex Optimisation Algorithm.
-The algorithm iteratively refines a simplex to find the minimum of a given function.
+This repository contains a Python implementation of the Nelder Mead Simplex Algorithm.
+This iteratively refines a simplex to appropimate the minimum of a given equation (function, f).
+Applications: for example, determining what components of bernoulli's principle applied to a flow problem would minimise total energy loss

 ### Prerequisites